 Moving to the UK will be a massive transition and adjusting to a new home will take time.
 But there are things you can do to make the shift easier and more enjoyable.
 One of the best parts about the beginning of the university school year is Freshers Week.
-American Universities may have a welcome week or just a weekend, but Freshers Week brings students together in an entirely different way.
+American Universities may have a welcome week, but Freshers Week brings students together in an entirely different way.

-Freshers Weeks are geared towards first-year students, focusing on sharing campus contacts with them and helping to foster community.
-I have been able to participate in two Freshers Weeks in the UK now, and each one has had really engaging events planned by students and university staff.
+Freshers Week is technically for first-year students, but anyone new to campus is welcome.
+The goal is to share campus contacts and help foster the community.
+I have been able to participate in two Freshers Weeks in the UK now, and each has had engaging events.
 My first fresher’s week included a silent disco, an on-campus pub quiz, an indoor mini-golf day, a trip out into central with my flatmates, and a private day at Thorpe Park.
-Students had the option to buy a ticket to individual events or purchase a wristband that allowed them access to every event.
+Students had the option to buy a ticket to individual events or purchase a wristband that allowed them access to everything.

 Fresher’s Week is all about trying new things, meeting new people, and branching out.
 Don’t be afraid to take a leap- you never know where you may end up!